ava-labs/avalanchego/README.md

 use-cases.
 Try running them via the command-line, via `cargo run --release --example simple`.

+For maximum performance, use `cargo run --maxperf` instead, which enables maximum link time compiler optimizations, but takes a lot longer to compile.

 ## Logging

 If you want logging, enable the `logging` feature flag, and then set RUST\_LOG accordingly.